smashedr/alexa-twitch-assistant/README.md

 ## Full Skill Description

-Allows you to manage your stream with Alexa while performing.
-Currently you can turn followers/slow/emote/r9k mode on or off, run a commercial, or get and set your stream status/title.
-Many new features coming soon, requests are welcome.
+Allows you to manage your stream with Alexa while performing live.

+Current Features:

+- Turn subscribers/followers/slow/emote/r9k on or off
+- Get and update/change your current status/title
+- Get your current game category
+- Get total channel followers
+- Send a message to chat
+- Clear chat
+- Run a commercial

+This skill is currently in beta testing.
+New features are being added and bugs are being squashed.
+Please let us know if there is any features you would like to see added.

 ## Phrases

 - Alexa, ask Twitch Assistant to run a commercial
 - Alexa, ask Twitch Assistant to turn followers only mode on
-- Alexa, ask Twitch Assistant to set my title to exclusive give away at the top of the hour
+- Alexa, ask Twitch Assistant to change my title to give away starting soon

 ## Keywords